-WordPress offers a huge range of features and functions.
+WordPress offers a vast range of features and functions.
 It also powers 20 percent of self-hosted websites.
 Not all hackers will try to access your website to edit the content or take it down.
 Sometimes they want to fill the website with spam advertising or malware.
 Don’t let this happen to you!
 Here’s what you need to know about WordPress website security issues.

 Is WordPress Secure?

 Shared hosting providers often scan for suspicious activity.
-They also manage their own hardware and software for updates.
+They also manage their hardware and software for updates.

 Managed WordPress hosting services provide security as part of your package.
 That might include website backups, updates, and monitoring across their network.

 Even if your host does offer these, you can and should take an active role in keeping your website secure.

 Why Do I Need to Secure My Website?